 Other approaches to find an old girl friend

-Thee are other “paid for” directories.
-Some give instant listings of all persons with the surname of whatever the married surname is.
+Theee are of course other “paid for” directories.
+Some give instant listings of all persons with the same surname of whatever the married surname is.
 It also lists any other residents which is great.

 If you know she married Michael……? the field might then be narrowed to just a couple of individuals.
 Often there is a phone number too.
 So, as follows: Jean Smith married: Michael Babbage in 1972.
 Married in the district of Luton in Bedfordshire.
 We then do a search to include both Michael and Jean Babbage.
 There might be two or three listing and we start with the ones located nearest to Luton.
 If none are whom we are looking for, we extend the search to the entire UK.